Yu-fei-Zhang/NUS-stock-investment-agent/README.md

 ### Orchestration
 We want to create an orchestration framework to conduct how the agent works by mimicking how a real trading team operates in secondary stock markets.
-Specifically, we design a four-layer orchestration framework, including **User Profile processing**, **Stock Analysis**, **Investment Decision-Making** and **Investment Decision Execution**, every of which representing a real stage when trading team try to make their investment.
+Specifically, we design a four-layer orchestration framework, including **User Profile processing**, **Stock Analysis**, **Investment Decision-Making I** and **Investment Decision-Making II**, every of which representing a real stage when trading team try to make their investment.

 * **User Profile processing**: In this stage, the agent collects and processes the user's investment profile, which can be expressed as natural language or formated sheet.
 If the natural language is provided, the agent will extract the key information by interacting with LLM.
 Eventually, all information will be transferred to a structured data and will be stored in short-term memory for reference in the following steps.